Get more from your Personal Home Manager . . .

 How They Work

-Programmable thermostats have a clock inside them that allows you to set what temperatures you want your for your home at particular times of day and days of the week.
+Programmable thermostats have a clock inside them that allows you to automatically set the temperature you want your home to be at for particular times of day and days of the week.
 There are two ways that a programmable thermostat helps save you money:

 First, it automatically remembers to change temperatures for you, so that your furnace or air conditioner doesn’t keep running if you ever forget to change your thermostat.
 So for example if you typically reduce your temperature during the day while you are gone to work, a programmable thermostat will make this change for you, so you don’t need to remember to do it yourself.